luisxcardozo/Recommender-Systems/NCF/README.md

 Access and download the [MovieLen1Ms](http://files.grouplens.org/datasets/movielens/) datasets..

-We will iuse the ML-1m dataset, but the datasets available are:
+We will use the ML-1m dataset, but the datasets available are:
 - ml-1m (MovieLens 1 million), composed by 1,000,209 anonymous ratings of roughly 3,706 movies by 6,040 users, ratings are contained in the file "ratings.dat" without header row.
 - ml-20m (MovieLens 20 million), with 20,000,263 ratings of 26,744 movies by 138493 users, ratings are contained in the file "ratings.csv."